alexanderSolod/MedExplain/README.md

-NOTE: this readme is still a work in progress.
+NOTE: this is still a work in progress.
 More details will be added soon
 # MedExplain: A Tool To Make Frontier Medical Research More Accessible
 Medical research progresses at a blinding pace, however the reading at which most texts are written is inaccessible to a vast majority of readers.
 MedExplain is a tool that aims to bridge this gap by using Large Language Models to translate the text to a more accessible reading level.
 Now, more individuals that are interested in medical research can stay up to date with medical advancements, written in a language that they can easily understand.